TEAM 2 TRAFFIC: Monday Morning Commute

 5:15a: Fallen tree - LA-1064 Both EB/WB at LA-1065/N Cherry St; CLEARED

-6:50a: Accident in Baton Rouge on Coursey Blvd at Royal Ascot Ave
+6:50a: Accident in Baton Rouge on Coursey Blvd at Royal Ascot Ave; CLEARED

 7a: Accident.
 Left Shoulder blocked. in Westport on I 10 WB before LA-415/Lobdell/Exit 151; CLEARED

-7:10a: Accident in East Baton Rouge on Airline Hwy at Pecue Ln
+7:10a: Accident in East Baton Rouge on Airline Hwy at Pecue Ln; CLEARED

 More News